-If you were taught to have negative habitual responses at the outset, then ALL subsequent experience that you gained only served to condition those imperfections deeper.
+If you were taught to have negative habitual responses at the outset, then ALL subsequent experiences that you gained only served to condition those imperfections deeper.
 That continues until you encounter a person, or situation (i.e. training course) that can help you break the habit.

-Quite often, that time doesn’t come until someone reaches tech/overhead level training; by which time the negative habitual response has had significant opportunity to become firmly entrenched in the divers’ instinctive behaviour patterns.
+Quite often, that time doesn’t come until someone reaches tech/overhead level training; by which time the negative habitual response has had a significant opportunity to become firmly entrenched in the divers’ instinctive behaviour patterns.